opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 1. Choose **Create**.

-After an action sends a message, the content of that message has left the purview of the Security plugin.
+After an action sends a message, the content of that message has left the purview of the security plugin.
 Securing access to the message (e.g. access to the Slack channel) is your responsibility.

 #### Sample message